The Pauline Author gives specific examples of how believers ought to be living in order to please God.

 We have the opportunity to offer up better sacrifices to God than animals, through our praise.

 We ought to submit to those in leadership over us.

-Paul ends his letter with a prayer on their behalf and an encouragement to pay attention to the words he wrote to them.
+The Pauline Author ends his letter with a prayer on their behalf and an encouragement to pay attention to the words he wrote to them.